 How to Bind Mouse Wheel to Jump in CS:GO

-- Find the item “Enable Developer Console” and press the arrows to say Yes.
+- Click on the “Enable Developer Console” arrows to say Yes.

 - Save the settings.

 - Once your console has been enabled, launch it by pressing “~” (tilde button).
 This key is usually to the left of the “1” key.
 You are done unless it fails to launch the console.